 Medical Credit?

 Here are the steps that we took to apply to the CRA.
 We were granted this tax credit.
 I have been asked (twice) for proof of fees, so remember to keep your receipts.
 There are links to the articles I have already written on the topics involved.
-You can also find them on the RDSP menu item at the top of the web site):
+You can also find them on the RDSP menu item at the top of the website):

 - Our Pediatrician wrote a second letter.
-This letter referred to the letter from the Occupational Therapist and endorsing the school(s) program as being required for my son.
+This letter referred to the letter from the Occupational Therapist endorsing the school(s) program as being required for my son.
 This usually costs money to get from your Doctor (in this case my son’s Paediatrician) , however a small price to pay (usually $25).
 The Blunt Bean Counter helped out a lot here too, he consulted with me, as he had clients who had applied for the tax credit (he gave me a skeleton for the letter to the CRA).

 - Collect the receipts for the year for your child’s schooling.
 These are essential for the request.